-Since independence from the colonial rule and strive towards acing development in every sector, India’s most problematic challenge is poverty.
+Since independence from colonial rule and striving towards acing development in every sector, India’s most problematic challenge is poverty.
 The class 9 syllabus of social science entails a very informative chapter called Poverty as a Challenge.
 It aims to explore the prevalent poverty in the country in detail along with various other important subtopics.
 Predominantly, this topic falls under the section of Economics part, hence, it also explains the government’s measures to tackle this challenge.
 So, let’s get started and elaborate on the essential pointers of this chapter.

 This Blog Includes:

 Poverty can be simply understood as hunger and lack of shelter, lack of clean water and sanitation facilities as well as lack of employment and daily wages.
 Poverty in India can be encountered at every nook and corner, hence, as per the chapter on poverty as a challenge, every 4th citizen in India is poor.
 Bringing millions of its people out of abject poverty is one of the biggest challenges of Independent India.
 Mainly, there are two typical examples that can illustrate the poverty of India, i.e. urban case and rural case.